 The d factor

 A few days ago, a new paper came out on this topic in World Psychiatry, one of the most renowned journals in psychiatry.
 The authors aim to answer the question why mental and physical health problems often co-occur.
 The short paper is entitled “First evidence of a general disease (“d”) factor, a common factor underlying physical and mental illness”.
 In the paper, the d factor is defined as an “underlying disease dimension [..] that accounts for the individuals’ propensity to develop mental as well as physical conditions”, and as “a general vulnerability to develop any of the included conditions”.
-This rests on a similar literature in mental health literature, where authors have identified a p (for psychopathology) factor that is thought to explain the comorbidity among mental health problems.
+This rests on similar work in the mental health literature, where authors have identified a p (for psychopathology) factor that is thought to explain the comorbidity among mental health problems.

 In the paper on the d factor, authors fit a particular statistical model to a large dataset, and claim that they have “discovered” the d factor: “the results support the assumption of the existence of a general ‘d’ factor in adults”.
 The authors also claim that their discovery has “highly relevant research and clinical implications regarding our understanding and management of mental and physical conditions, as well as for service organizations”, “relevant implications for the conceptualization and classification of mental and physical conditions”, and “important implications for clinical practice and policy”.